Internal Bousfield Localizations: Foundational results

 \subsection{Simplicial resolution}

-In this subsection, we show that $\uHom(A,\hat{X})$ is a simplicial resolution of $\uHom(A,X)$ if $\hat{X}$ is a simplicial resolution of $X$.
-This fact is implied in the proof of Proposition \ref{17.7.7 mod}.
-This follows from Proposition 17.4.16 of \cite{Hi}, which states that if $F: \cM \rlarr \cN:G$ is a Quillen adjunction, $X$ is cofibrant in $\cM$, $Y$ is fibrant in $\cN$, $\hat{Y}$ is a simplicial resolution of $Y$, then $G(\hat{Y})$ is a simplicial resolution of $G(Y)$.
+In this subsection, we show the following fact which is implied in the proof of Prop. \ref{17.7.7 mod}: \begin{HomAXsimpres} If $\hat{X}$ is a simplicial resolution of $X$, $\uHom(A,\hat{X})$ is a simplicial resolution of $\uHom(A,X)$. \end{HomAXsimpres} \begin{proof} This follows from Prop.
+17.4.16 of \cite{Hi}, which states that if $F: \cM \rlarr \cN:G$ is a Quillen adjunction, $X$ is cofibrant in $\cM$, $Y$ is fibrant in $\cN$, $\hat{Y}$ is a simplicial resolution of $Y$, then $G(\hat{Y})$ is a simplicial resolution of $G(Y)$.
 We apply this to the case: \beq -\otimes A: \DCop \rlarr \DCop: \uHom(A,-)=G \nonumber \eeq Let $\hat{Y}$ be a simplicial resolution of $Y$ fibrant.
 Then $G(\hat{Y}) = \uHom(A,\hat{Y})$ is a simplicial resolution of $G(Y) = \uHom(A,Y)$.
 For any $Y$, take a fibrant replacement of $\uHom(A,Y)$: